yosephw17/yosephw17/README.md

-# Hi there 👋, I'm Youseph Wondu
+# Hi there 👋, I'm Yoseph Wondu

 I'm a passionate **Computer Engineering student** from **Addis Ababa, Ethiopia**, currently studying at **Bahir Dar University**.
 I love building web applications, solving problems, and learning new technologies.
 Here's a bit about me!